 Precum is what emerges when you are aroused.
 As the dick gets hard, out comes that familiar clear and often inconspicuous fluid known as precum.
 Precum is the 9pm fireworks of sexual activity, it’s not the main event, it’s not necessarily that exciting and it often goes unnoticed.

 But what does precum do?
 Does it serve a purpose at all?
-More importantly is it safe to play with?
+More importantly, is it safe to play with and is there a risk of getting HIV from precum?
 Allow us to answer some commonly asked questions about precum.